The best things to do with kids in Tropical North Queensland

 5. Sightsee along the Great Tropical Drive

 If your family enjoys a road trip, you can’t miss the Great Tropical Drive.
-From Cairns to Cape Tribulation, you’ll wind your way between two World Heritage-listed areas – the Wet Tropics and the Great Barrier Reef – with stunning, rainforest-dotted coastline and breathtaking lookouts.
+From Cairns, to Palm Cove and up to Cape Tribulation, you’ll wind your way between two World Heritage-listed areas – the Wet Tropics and the Great Barrier Reef – with stunning, rainforest-dotted coastline and breathtaking lookouts.

 Stop at the Rex Lookout for some great family photo opps and pack a picnic and stop at one of the many beaches along the way for some shell gathering and sand castle building.